 How (and Why) to Start a Gratitude Practice

-Whenever life’s stresses and strains start to get to us, having a gratitude practice can really help put things in perspective.
+Whenever life’s stresses start to get to us, having a gratitude practice can really help put things in perspective.
 It’s common to feel overwhelmed by the pressures of our busy schedules, full timetables, and financial commitments.
 Taking a few minutes to notice the good things we already have in our lives can channel your mood to a more positive, contented place, which is known in yoga as santosha.
 There are many ways to start acknowledging gratitude daily but this one works really well.

 Ideally, do this in the morning as soon as you have a few moments to yourself.
 It could be before everyone else gets up or maybe you can catch a few minutes after the kids get off to school.
 Morning is recommended because it’s common to wake up in a pretty optimistic mood and we want to carry that feeling right into the rest of the day.